alanabrahampkochumon-zqict/cyclist_data_analytics/Readme.md

 ## 6. Act

-As per analysis, we can observe the following differences between casuals and members, which can be translated to the following strategies:
+Based on the analysis, Cyclistic can leverage the following insights to design more effective conversion strategies:

-1. **Weekend Sales**: Since casuals on average bike more, we can make sales that targets those bikers by comparing cost per ride and membership cost.
-Adding a discount to it will make the deal more attractive.
-2. **Monthly Membership**: Since casuals peak during summertime, providing a monthly membership can allow them to see the cost as justifable to per ride cost.
-3. **Festive Competitions**: By offering festive competition, especially during summer exclusive to member, we can nudge regular riders like tourist to buy atleast a monthly package.
+### Weekend Promotions for Casual Riders
+Casual riders are most active on weekends.
+Offer discounted weekend memberships or bundle passes to encourage them to see value in committing to longer-term plans.

+### Seasonal and Monthly Membership Options
+Since casual ridership peaks in the summer, introduce flexible one-month memberships during vacation months to increase short-term conversions that can later be renewed.

+### Event-Based Engagement
+Organize community or festival ride challenges exclusive to members, particularly during the summer, to promote belonging and incentivize casual riders to upgrade.

 ---

 ## What I Learned
 1. Make sure to correctly add the timezone to datetime fields.
 This is especially true if the data was collected in a timezone different from yours.
-2. If you want to preserve order, use factoring.
+2. If you want to preserve order for nominal data (like months) in a graph, use factoring.
-3. Some mistakes can reveal after data cleaning.
-If you keep a track of data, and the steps taken, and use version control, it is easy to go in and make necessary changes easily.
-(I misinterpreted 0KM rides as invalid, but there is big possibility that the rides started and ended at the same station)
+3. Some mistakes can be revealed after data cleaning.
+If you keep a track of data, the steps taken, and use version control, it is easy to go in and make necessary changes easily.
+(I misinterpreted 0KM rides as invalid, but there is a big possibility that the rides started and ended at the same station)

 ---

 ## AI Usage Disclosure
-ChatGPT Study Mode was used for this analysis case study.
-AI was used for braining and exploring possibilities and as a brainstorming partner to reveals mishaps like timezone mismatch, which led to incorrect analytical results.
+ChatGPT (Study Mode, GPT-5) was used as a collaborative assistant during this analysis to structure ideas, identify potential data quality issues (such as timezone discrepancies), and refine phrasing for clarity.
+All data cleaning, calculations, and final interpretations were independently performed and verified by the author.